brandlewco/jesserieser-hugo-cc/content/collections/amtrak-texas-eagle.md

   Named a finalist for the 2023 Communication Arts Photography Annual as one of the year’s best in editorial photography.
+collection_content: >-
+  These works showcase the Amtrak Texas Eagle with stops at The Biosphere 2, Saguaro National Park, Titan Missile Silo, San Xavier Mission, The Chiricahuas, The Dragoons, Guadalupe National Park, Roswell, White Sands, Ruidoso, and Carlsbad Caverns.

+  Forgotten and unpublished, I recently revisited these images.
+Sadly, the National was a casualty of Covid and permanently closed their doors April, 2020 and the images never made it into print.
+I hope this serves a fitting and surreal farewell to one of my favorite clients.
 collection_description_alignment: center
 slug: amtrak-texas-eagle
 collection_blocks: